 Please bring a valid Florida state ID card or driver’s license.
 Otherwise, a bank statement and utility bill (FPL or City Utilities) are acceptable for seasonal residents.

-New patients must bring or fax/scan ahead of time medical documentation showing that you have been diagnosed with a qualifying medical condition.
-Medical documentation can be medical records, or physician letters or reports.
+New patients must bring, or fax/scan ahead of time, additional medical documentation showing that they have been diagnosed with a qualifying medical condition.
+Medical documentation can be medical records, physician letters, or reports.

 Patient medical records are confidential and private.
-Qualification for a Medical Marijuana Card will not show up on background checks for employment, schools, or insurances.
+Qualification for a medical marijuana card will not show up on background checks for employment, schools, or insurance.
 Phone contact regarding qualification will not be conducted since it may provide unauthorized access to your information or a breach of doctor-patient confidentiality.

 Once the application is complete online, the patient will receive a temporary Medical Marijuana Card after two weeks via email, which can then be used to purchase medical cannabis while their permanent ID card is being mailed.

-A Medical marijuana doctor must follow-up and re-evaluate patients in person every 30 weeks.
+A medical marijuana doctor must follow up and re-evaluate patients in person every 30 weeks.
 Medical marijuana cards must be renewed yearly with the Florida Department of Health Registry online.
-Here is the online portal for applying for and renewing your medical marijuana card.
+Here is the online portal to apply for and renew your medical marijuana card.

 Dispensaries are privately licensed companies in Florida that provide medical cannabis.
 You may go to a dispensary location or call for delivery to your home.